Bobbo117/MQ135-Air-Quality-Sensor/README.md

 # Further Discussion

 The MQ135 must be powered on for 48 hours before first use.

+The MQ135 will need a few minutes for the heater to warm up enough to provide normal data any time it has been powered off.

+The digital threshhold can be set by adjusting the potentiometer to light the LED when the trigger concentration exists.

 The microcontroller analog input used for this project needs to be 10 bits because the MQ135 library uses the max value 1023 instead of Vcc in the calculation.